What Qualifications Should My Plumber Have?

 Before the introduction of NVQ qualifications, City and Guilds qualifications were the main certificates and exams which plumbers sat.
 Older plumbers may be City and Guilds qualified whereas younger plumbers will probably have studied NVQs, or SVQs in Scotland.
 Most plumbers who do domestic work should be qualified to NVQ level 2 standard, which is roughly equivalent to an A level.
 Many go further and take the level 3 exams also.
 NVQ training is typically done on the job, with the plumber starting off with simple jobs while studying at college in the evening or on a day release programme.

 Some plumbers just stick to fixing taps or installing new bathroom suites, and although formal qualifications are an advantage for them, there is no legal requirement for them to hold specific certificates.
 However, many plumbers also take on work with central heating, such as installing new boilers and for any work which involves gas, the plumber or heating engineer must be Gas Safe registered by law.
-Gas Safe is the new regulatory body which replaced the Corgi registration scheme, and the first step when considering employing anyone to do work on your gas boiler or central heating is to check to see if they are registered on the Gas Safe website and ask to see their accreditation before they start work.
+Gas Safe is the new regulatory body that replaced the Corgi registration scheme, and the first step when considering employing anyone to do work on your gas boiler or central heating is to check to see if they are registered on the Gas Safe website and ask to see their accreditation before they start work.
 Working with gas can be very dangerous, and taking a chance on employing an unregistered tradesman is just not worth the risk.

 Institute of Plumbing and Heating Engineering